Oakdale Adult Education Centre site

 • What is the proposed height of these buildings?
 Who will fund the build?
 How will it be managed?
 Will it be by a private company or the council themselves?
 How many residencies are you proposing?
 How much community space will there be inside of the buildings?
 Will the council keep the lease on the land?

-Sharon Hunt asked almost 2 years ago
+Sharon Hunt asked over 2 years ago

 Thank you for your question